chetankm-cs/lcs/Notes.md

   }

 ```
+### DataStructure
 Vector could be good choice when we need immutable prepend and append.
-For most of the imports we don't need scala prefix.
-For exmaple `collection.mutable` works.